Google Nest Doorbell vs Ring Video Doorbell Pro 2

 Google Nest Doorbell

 Google Nest Doorbell is more affordable, compatible with Google Home and Alexa, and runs on battery for easy installation.
-The Ring Video Doorbell Pro 2 is more expensive and requires wired installation, but it has better video quality and offers more features including Bird's Eye View and Pre-Roll Previews.
+The Ring Wired Doorbell Pro is more expensive and requires wired installation, but it has better video quality and offers more features including Bird's Eye View and Pre-Roll Previews.

 Both products have their own uniqueness and limitations, but they are excellent options for anyone looking to upgrade their doorbell.
 Ultimately, the choice between these two devices will come down to your personal preferences, needs, and priorities.